 Are you a homeowner looking for additional rental income?
 Perhaps you’re thinking about adding an accessory dwelling unit (ADU) to your property so that you have additional space to rent out for income, either immediately or down the road when family members move out.
 Renting out your ADU as a short or long-term living space is one of the most popular and lucrative uses of your new space.
-Let’s start with the basics.
+Let’s start with the basics of adding an accessory dwelling unit for rent.

 What is an ADU Rental?